MOHAMED-RG/house-price-prediction-ml/README.md

 * Houses located near the ocean generally had higher prices.
 * Feature engineering improved model performance compared to the baseline model.
 * Random Forest performed significantly better than Linear Regression.
-* Hyperparameter tuning using GridSearchCV slightly improved the final model performance.
+* Hyperparameter tuning using GridSearchCV did not significantly improve performance compared to the baseline Random Forest model, so the simpler model was selected for deployment.

 ---